16 Genius Cleaning Hacks You’ll Want to Steal from Professional House Cleaners

 - 1 1/2 tablespoons rubbing alcohol

 Washing windows and mirrors is probably the least favorite cleaning tasks.
-These eight clever solutions will work for even the most annoying cleaning problems.

-Clean the toilet daily
+Clean the Toilet Daily

 If you swish your toilet every day with your cleaning hacks brush, you’ll keep it relatively clean without a ton of hard labor.
 Use the water already in the toilet to swish the entire toilet bowl.
 Your bathroom probably gets dirtiest the fastest and is the hardest to clean.
-By the way, these everyday items are dirtier than your toilet seat!

-Skip the polish
+Skip the Polish

 Of course, you need to polish your wooden furniture and hardwood floors every once in a while (once or twice a year, or when they begin to look foggy), but all you really need to keep them shiny is a dry microfiber cloth.
 “Your furniture will actually get less dusty without using furniture polish,” says Reichert.

 Maybe you just found out your in-laws are coming over and you need to quickly tidy up the place—knowing how to speed clean will be your savior.
 Make sure you hit the places that are most visible first like kitchen countertops and the bathroom.
 You can skimp on things like the top of the fridge and behind the coffee maker.
-Here’s how to clean your kitchen in basically five minutes.